 To wrap your head around how this works, you need to start with a basic understanding of financial aid.
 It’s more complicated than you may think!
 Once we get that down, we’ll talk more about how those scholarships could impact your financial aid possibilities.

 You might think of financial aid as being strictly made up of federal student loans and grants.
 But technically, it can be a package that includes federal loans and grants; state grants and scholarships; school-based, work-study income and scholarships; and outside scholarships from third-party, non-profit or private organizations.

-In fact, most students’ financial aid package will be a mixed bag of some, or all, of these funding options.
+In fact, most students’ financial aid packages will be a mixed bag of some, or all, of these funding options.